brianmcgue/Craigslist/readme.md

 ## Another tricky part: creating a cron job

 Cron jobs are great.
 They are tasks that you ask your computer to run every set amount of time, which you get to decide.
 I've just made it 20 minutes.
+You'll need the output from these commands

 ```sh
 which python